Panavia Tornado: Variable-sweep wing

 In order for the Tornado to perform well as a low-level supersonic strike aircraft, it was considered necessary for it to possess good high-speed and low-speed flight characteristics.
 To achieve high-speed performance, a swept or delta wing is typically adopted, but these wing designs are inefficient at low speeds.
 To operate at both high and low speeds with great effectiveness, the Tornado uses a variable-sweep wing.
-This approach had been adopted by earlier aircraft, such as the American Grumman F-14 Tomcat, which is the most similar in mission flexibility.
-The swing-wing was also shared by the older American General Dynamics F-111 Aardvark strike fighter, and the Soviet Mikoyan-Gurevich MiG-23 fighter.
+The swing-wing was also used by the older American General Dynamics F-111 Aardvark strike fighter, and the Soviet Mikoyan-Gurevich MiG-23 fighter.
 The smaller Tornado has many similarities with the F-111, however the Tornado differs in being a multi-role aircraft with more advanced onboard systems and avionics.

-The level of wing sweep (i.e. the angle of the wings in relation to the fuselage) can be altered in flight at the pilot's control.
-The variable wing can adopt any sweep angle between 25 degrees and 67 degrees, with a corresponding speed range for each angle.
+The amount of wing sweep (i.e. the angle of the wings in relation to the fuselage) is selected in flight by the pilot.
+Sweep angles can be chosen between 25 degrees and 67 degrees with a speed range for each angle.
 Some Tornado ADVs were outfitted with an automatic wing-sweep system to reduce pilot workload.
 When the wings are swept back, the exposed wing area is lowered and drag is significantly decreased, which is conducive to performing high-speed low-level flight.
 The weapons pylons pivot with the angle of the variable-sweep wings so that the stores point in the direction of flight and do not hinder any wing positions.

 In development, significant attention was given to the Tornado's short-field take-off and landing (STOL) performance.
 Germany, in particular, encouraged this design aspect.
-For shorter take-off and landing distances, the Tornado can sweep its wings forwards to the 25-degree position, and deploy its full-span flaps and leading edge slats to allow the aircraft to fly at slower speeds.
+For shorter take-off and landing distances, the Tornado can sweep its wings forwards to the 25-degree position, and deploy its full-span flaps and leading edge slats to allow the aircraft to fly at lower speeds.
 These features, in combination with the thrust reverser-equipped engines, give the Tornado excellent low-speed handling and landing characteristics.